How to Import WooCommerce Products

 We provide complete support for importing products with images.
 You can use images already in the media library, download them from another website, or import images that you uploaded to your server in advance.
 You can also avoid duplicates by having our software check for existing images during the import process.

 Just specify the XML file as your product source.
 WP All Import will automatically recognize the file type, parse the XML, and adjust its interfaces as required.
 It doesn't matter if the XML is simple or complex — we've got you covered!

 How to Import Products From CSV or Excel?

-Same answer as the previous question.
-Just specify your source file and let our software figure out the file type.
+Just specify the CSV or Excel file as your source file and our software will figure out the file type.
 After we parse the file, you'll get to review its structure and content prior to proceeding with the import, so there's very little chance of misinterpreting the data.